EmmaB979/Git_Project_Sep23/Git_Tutorial.md

 message for tutorial: Tutorial with description of combining staged files for committing them together

 message if combined: Updated tutorial and commands on how to stage and commit multiple files together and why

+### Remote repository: GitHub

+Online repository linked to local repository.
+It functions as a back-up of your local repository.
+This is most probably a cloud-like kind of repository, in this case represented by GitHub.